madhav1991/LogViewer/README.md

     - Handle different HTTP response statuses (e.g., success, error).
 - Data Processing:
     - Parse fetched NDJSON data into individual JSON objects.
-    - Extract _time property from each log entry.
+    - Extract the _time property from each log entry.
 - Data Rendering:
     - Render the list of log entries as a table with two columns.
     - Format the _time property in ISO 8601 format (first column).
     - Display the entire event formatted as a single-line JSON string (second column).
 - User Interaction:
     - Allow users to expand/collapse individual log entries.
-    - Expanded view displays the complete event in multiline JSON format.
+    - The expanded view displays the complete event in multiline JSON format.
-    - Collapsed view displays the single-line JSON representation.
+    - The collapsed view displays the single-line JSON representation.

 ### Non-Functional Requirements for Log Viewer
 - Performance:
-    - Prioritize time-to-first-byte by rendering data as soon as it's downloaded, not waiting for the entire file.
+    - Prioritize time-to-first-byte by rendering data as soon as it's downloaded, rather than waiting for the entire file.
     - Ensure efficient rendering for large log files to minimize performance impact.
 - Usability:
     - Provide a clear and simple interface for users to view and interact with log entries.